 This Bass Connections project team reviewed sermon transcriptions to confirm accuracy and consider innovative ways to map these sermons beyond the liturgical frameworks of church year, appointed readings or name recognition to discover research directions for future users.
 This work expanded the archive’s utility to include new approaches—for example, to the fields of History, Women’s Studies, Performance Studies, Ethnography, Sociology, Literature and Philosophy—mitigated through the history of one pulpit located in the American South.

-Activating the archive for a broader academic community will advance the conversation about sermons’ potential to move local, national and international narratives toward inclusion and justice.
+Activating the archive for a broader academic community advanced the conversation about sermons’ potential to move local, national and international narratives toward inclusion and justice.
 Scholars and preachers gained access to a vibrant online resource of curated examples that point to the demands and potentials of preaching in America.

 Fall 2019 – Spring 2020

 See related Story+ summer projects, #MyVoiceMyBody: Minoritized Bodies in the Pulpit at Duke Chapel (2019) and Preaching and Protest: Sermons from Duke Chapel during the Civil Rights Era (2018).

 Image: Desmond Tutu at Duke Chapel, courtesy of Duke University Archives